MichelleCorrigan/DjangoProject/README.md

 ## Features to Implement in the future

 - Expand messaging system to display success message when comment added, and error message when user submits an empty comment form
-- Add blog categories for seperation eg. a recipe category, table-settings category etc
 - Add a countdowm timer to display time left untill Christmas Day of the current year

-## Testing

-Testing information can be found in a separate [testing file] that I haven't created yet...

-## Issues and Bugs

-Many...